igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 *Why not do Buffalo-JFK on one day and just... take our time there?
 We can use the money we'd save from not buying a single ticket to stay at a hotel and fly to Brazil the next day.*

 We stayed at the recently renovated [TWA Hotel](https://www.twahotel.com/), and it was magical.
-Like, [*Marvelous Mrs. Maisel*](https://en.wikipedia.org/wiki/The_Marvelous_Mrs._Maisel) magical.
+Like [*Marvelous Mrs. Maisel*](https://en.wikipedia.org/wiki/The_Marvelous_Mrs._Maisel) magical.
 The retro architecture and decor, the red carpets, the rooftop infinity pool, the views of the runways, the clickety-clack of the split-flap display in the sunken lounge.[^2] Everything was awesome.

 Honestly, I'm still proud of that idea.
 Our family was in no rush to return to Brazil, so we were glad to exchange expediency for comfort and some memory-making.
 It turned a stressful move into a fun trip.